Search by Keyword

 The Beatles were on a definite roll as far as the Billboard album chart in America was concerned.
 The “White Album” spent a total of nine weeks in the #1 spot, stretching from November 28th, 1968 to March 1st, 1969.
-With 30 new Beatles songs contained on this double-album package, you would think Beatles fans would have enough to digest for a while, especially since their wait from The Beatles previous American album, “Magical Mystery Tour,” was a full year prior to this.
+With 30 new Beatles songs contained on this double album package, you would think Beatles fans would have enough to digest for a while, especially since their wait from The Beatles previous American album, “Magical Mystery Tour,” had been a full year.

 However, a mere seven weeks after the “White Album” was released, a new Beatles album debuted on the market.
-The “Yellow Submarine” soundtrack album also soared up the charts, indicating that the thirst for even more new Beatles music, even if it was only a total of four new songs, was in high demand.
+The “Yellow Submarine” soundtrack album also soared up the charts, indicating that any new Beatles music, even if it was only a total of four new songs, was in high demand.
 It peaked at the #2 position on the Billboard album chart during the final week that the “White Album” was at #1.
 This soundtrack album stayed on the Billboard charts for a total of 25 weeks and was certified as a gold record selling over a million copies.
-And with George Martin's orchestral score on side two of the album, it undoubtedly proved to be his biggest money maker as far as royalties are concerned, not to mention the album becoming a permanent fixture in the Beatles catalog throughout all repackaging reissues and box sets.
+And with George Martin's orchestral score on side two of the album, it undoubtedly proved to be his biggest money maker as far as royalties are concerned, not to mention that the album became a permanent fixture in the Beatles catalog throughout all repackaging reissues and box sets.